Estimated reading time: 4 minutes

 - The amount of time taken to complete a GED is drastically lower.
 It entails the amount of time it takes to study for the exam, and the time it takes to complete the series of tests.

-- Many people who study for their GED do so online or studying on their own time utilizing the various free books and materials available.
+- Many people who study for their GED do so online or study on their own time utilizing the various free books and materials available.

-- Unfortunately, only 1 out of 10 people who receive their GED will continue on to get their college degree.
+- Unfortunately, only 1 out of 10 people who receive their GED will continue on to get their college degrees.

 - This might be because the GED is not looked at as an equal equivalent.
 In most cases, research has shown that those with GEDs are no more likely to get a good job than dropouts unless they obtain a college education.

 Ah, the four years of schooling and awkward growing up that are either dreaded or favored, and there is no in between!